winitzki/scall/tutorial/programming_dhall.md

 ```
 satisfying the appropriate laws (the identity and the composition laws).

-For convenience, we will use the type constructor `Fmap_t` defined earlier and write the type signature of `fmap` as
+For convenience, we will use the type constructor `FmapT` defined earlier and write the type signature of `fmap` as
-`fmap : Fmap_t F`.
+`fmap : FmapT F`.

 Church-encoded type constructors such as lists and trees are covariant in their type arguments.